DevOpsPartyGames/devopspartygames-web/src/pages/player-info.md

 Also, see the **Schedule** section directly above.

 *Do I need to install anything?*<br>
 You do not need to install anything to play the games.
-However, you need to have Discord installed on a computer, and also a mobile device with a web browser (tablet or smartphone).
+However, you need to have Zoom installed on a computer, and also a mobile device with a web browser (tablet or smartphone).

 You can install Discord via [https://discord.com/download](https://discord.com/download) or if you use [Homebrew](https://brew.sh), just
 <br>